cyberark/conjur-puppet/README.md

 Must be `Sensitive`.

 ##### `version`
 Conjur API version.
-Should be set to 5 unless you're using Conjur Enterprise 4.x.
+Defaults to 5.
+Set to 4 if you're using Conjur Enterprise 4.x.

-Defaults to 4 for backward compatibility reasons.
-(This will change in a future version.)

 #### Examples